 Job vs Entrepreneurship 2020

-A job is any work which is completed under the supervision of the company in exchange for money and other benefits.
+A job is any work that is completed under the supervision of the company in exchange for money and other benefits.
 Career choices for graduates are ambiguous as they can’t decide which is the right path for their career.
 Because of social pressure and family pressures, many graduates are taking the job which is irrelevant to the field of study and rotting in unsatisfactory jobs.
 But a job is a job whatever the situation, one has to complete the job with discipline and interest.
-Some of the advantages of having a job is
+One of the advantages of having a job is

 Advantages of having a job

 - Security: you will have a secured life to lead as you will receive payment for the work every month you completed in time to lead your life.